Home

 The Illinois state motto was adopted in 1819 and also figures as an element of the state seal.
 The Illinois motto symbolically reflects the power and pride of being a small state within a larger state.

-The Illinois state motto therefore intends to represent the, at the same time, independency of the state of Illinois and the strength it provides when being part of a greater union.
+The Illinois motto therefore intends to represent the, at the same time, independency of the state of Illinois and the strength it provides when being part of a greater union.
 In this way the Illinois motto may be perceived as a kind of paradox.

 Illinois State Nicknames